slothbear-dxd/slothbear-dxd/README.md

 - 👋 Hi, I’m @slothbear-dxd
-- 👀 I’m interested in Full Stack Developmeny
+- 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning React Native & AWS
 <!---
 slothbear-dxd/slothbear-dxd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.